-Six of the eight 'Harry Potter' movies have been nominated for an Oscar totaling twelve nominations in the franchise.
-This final film in the series was nominated for three Academy Awards in 2012 and since the franchise had never won an Oscar, there was some expectation that this movie would do it.
-When the film failed to win any of them, it became film history that the 'Harry Potter' series never won an Oscar.
+Six of the eight Harry Potter movies have been nominated for an Oscar, totaling twelve nominations in the franchise.
+This final film was nominated for three Academy Awards in 2012, and since the franchise had never won an Oscar, there was some expectation that this movie would do it.
+When the film failed to win any of them, it became film history that the Harry Potter franchise never won an Oscar.

-This movie, the last in the 'Harry Potter' franchise, has the equal highest number of Academy Award nominations by a 'Harry Potter' movie totaling to three.
-The other series entry to do this was the first film in the franchise, Harry Potter and the Sorcerer's Stone.
-This is the only 'Harry Potter' movie to be Oscar nominated for the Best Make-Up Academy Award.
+This movie, the last in the Harry Potter franchise, has the equal highest number of Academy Award nominations by a Harry Potter movie, totaling three.
+The other entry to do this, was the first film in the franchise, Harry Potter and the Sorcerer's Stone (2001).
+This is the only Harry Potter movie to be Oscar nominated for the Best Make-Up and Hairstyling Academy Award.